kayak/selenium/javascript/node/selenium-webdriver/README.md

 web-applications, Selenium may be used for any task that requires automating interaction with the browser.

+This the default HttpClient has been updated to attach cookies to received from the initial request to every request thereafter.

 ## Installation

 Selenium may be installed via npm with